 “Although these people do not inquire into, believe, or understand this Sutra, still, when I obtain anuttarasamyaksambodhi, wherever they happen to be, I will use the power of spiritual penetrations and the power of wisdom to lead them to abide within this Dharma.”

-“Manjushri, the Bodhisattva, Mahasattva, who, after the tranquility of the Thus Come One, accomplishes this, the fourth dharma, shall be free from error when he speaks this dharma.”
+“Manjushri, after the Nirvana of the Tathagata, the Bodhisattva Mahasattva, who accomplishes this, the fourth dharma, shall be free from error when he speaks this Dharma.”

-“He will always receive offerings from and be revered, honored, and praised by Bhikshus, Bhikshunis, Upasakas, Upasika, kings princes, great ministers, common people, Brahmans, lay people and so on.
+“He will always receive offerings from and be revered, honored, and praised by Bhikshus, Bhikshunis, Upasakas, Upasikas, kings princes, great ministers, common people, Brahmans, lay people and so on.
 The gods in empty space will always follow and serve him in order to hear the Dharma.
-If, in villages and cities or in the wilds or forests, someone approaches him wishing to pose difficult questions, all the gods, for the sake of the Dharma, will surround and protect him day and night, and he will cause the listeners to be joyful.”
+If, in villages and cities or in the wilds or forests, someone wishing to pose difficult questions approaches him, all the gods, for the sake of the Dharma, will protect him day and night, and he will cause the listeners to be joyful.”

 “Why is this?
-This Sutra is protected by the spiritual powers of all the Thus Come Ones of the past, present, and future.”
+This Sutra is protected by the spiritual powers of all the Buddhas of the past, present, and future.”

 “Manjushri, throughout countless eons, it is not possible even to hear the name of the Dharma Flower Sutra, much less to see, receive, uphold, read, or recite it.”

-“Manjushri, it is like a powerful wheel-turning sage king who wishes by force to subdue other countries.
+“Manjushri, it is like a powerful wheel-turning sage king who wishes to subdue other countries by force.
 But all the lesser kings do not follow his commands.
 The wheel-turning king then mobilizes his various troops and goes to punish them.
-Seeing his troops successful in warfare, he is greatly delighted and, according to their merits, he rewards them, giving them fields, houses, villages, cities, or else clothing, personal ornaments, or various precious gems of gold, silver, lapis lazuli, mother-of-pearl, carnelian, coral, or agate: or elephants, horses, carriages, servants, or subjects.”
+Seeing his troops successful in warfare, he is greatly delighted and rewards them, according to their merits, giving them fields, houses, villages, cities, countries or else clothing, personal ornaments, or various precious treasures of gold, silver, lapis lazuli, mother-of-pearl, carnelian, coral, or agate: or elephants, horses, carriages, servants, or subjects.”

 “Only the bright pearl on his cowl, that alone, he does not give away.
 Why not?
-Only the king can wear this jewel on his crown.
-If he gave it away, the king's retinue would surely be greatly alarmed.”
+Only the king can wear this pearl on his crown.
+If he gave it away, the king's retinue would surely be greatly astonished.”

-“Manjushri, the Thus Come One is also like this.
+“Manjushri, the Tathagata is also like this.
 Through the use of the powers of Dhyana samadhi and wisdom, he has gained the country of the Dharma and is king of the three realms.
 Still, the demon kings refuse to submit.
-The Thus Come One's generals, the worthy ones and sages, do battle with them.
-With those who are successful, he is delighted at heart.
+The Tathagata's generals, the worthy ones and sages, do battle with them.
+With those who are successful, he is delighted.
 For the four assemblies, he speaks the Sutras, causing their hearts to rejoice.
-He confers upon them the wealth of Dharma, the Dhyana concentrations, liberations, non-outflow roots, and the powers.
-He further bestows upon them the city of Nirvana, telling them that they shall attain tranquility.
+He confers upon them the Dhyana concentrations, the liberations, the lack of outflow, the roots, and the powers, and all the wealth of the Dharma.
+He further bestows upon them the city of Nirvana, telling them that they shall attain cessation.
 He guides their thoughts, causing them all to rejoice.”

 “But he does not speak the Dharma Flower Sutra.”